gigi206/VSCode-Anywhere/README.md

 **minimal** is the minimal for running VSCode-Anywhere

-**Important :** It is recommanded to keep this extension enabled
+**Important :** It is recommended to keep this extension enabled

 **NOTE :** for compatibility reasons we use [official git](https://git-scm.com/download/win).
-MSYS2 git package seems to have problems with some VSCode extensions
+MSYS2 git package seems to have issue with some VSCode extensions

 ### 4.3. general